-But what does it taste like?
-Like the smell of ripe wheat on a hot, dry day; it brings body.
-We recommend using this oil in salad dressings and as finishing oil on soups and pastas.
-A tablespoon or two of hemp oil a day will bring you all of its optimum benefits.
-Some people find hemp seed quite strong in flavour and blend with olive oil to balance it.
+Hemp seed oil has quite a strong, distinctive nutty flavour, making it perfect for use in salad dressings and as a finishing oil on soups and pastas.
+A tablespoon or two of hemp oil a day will bring you all of its benefits.
+Some people find hemp seed quite strong in flavour and prefer to blend it with olive oil to balance it.

 Erbology hemp seed oil and hemp seed powder